 Horizontal and vertical coordinates of Point.

+Example.
 Here we adjust the position of the window before it is shown.
-Look at the Screen.PrimaryScreen WorkingArea.Height and Width properties above.
-These are the most important trick to this project.
+Look at the Screen.PrimaryScreen WorkingArea.Height and Width properties.

 public partial class MainWindow : Form